cham6/Selenium-UI-Test-Framework/README.md

 # gurukulaAssignment

-#The following artefacts are produced out of this assignment:
+#The following Test artefacts are produced out of this assignment effort:
 <b>
 1) Test case document for all the identified scenarios with respect to the functional requirements.
 'TestArtefacts'
 2) Test Plan and Strategy documents.
 'TestArtefacts'